danielsickels/portfolio-website/README.md

 ## Overview

-This was truly my first **"Big Project"**, and was a lot of fun putting together.
+This was truly my first __**Big Project**__, and was a lot of fun putting together.
 It helped that I had people for support when developing this, which led to me easily initializing my first Next.js project.

 ## Features
 - **Responsive Design:** Optimized for various screen sizes, ensuring a seamless experience on desktops, tablets, and mobile devices.